Quantum memory as a perpetuum mobile? Stability v.s. reversibility of information processing: Abstract

 \section{Abstract}

-It is argued that a scalable quantum memory could be used as a perpetuum mobile of the second kind and hence cannot be realized in Nature.
+It is argued using a Gedankenexperiment that a scalable quantum memory could be used as a perpetuum mobile of the second kind and hence cannot be realized in Nature.
 The reasoning is based on the assumption that the Landauer's principle for measurements is a consequence of the second law of thermodynamics and not an independent postulate.
-This implies a modification of the Landauer's principle when applied for discrimination of equilibrium states.
-In Appendices I,II the entropy, heat and work balance for open systems is discussed.
-In Appendix III a model of measurement violating the standard formulation of Landauer's principle is presented.
+This implies a modification of the Landauer's principle when applied for discrimination of equilibrium (metastable) states.
+While identification of the metastable state can be done at the infinitesimally low cost, a change of such a state involves dissipation of energy proportional to its stability factor.